Timescales and necessary conditions for hydrodynamization in one-dimensional Bose gases: Experiments and theory with Bragg pulses

-To create out-of-equilibrium states that feature hydrodynamization, we apply a Bragg pulse quench to the system~\cite{le2023observation} with a $\lambda$ wavelength standing wave.
-That is, we turn on an additional potential,
+To create out-of-equilibrium states that feature hydrodynamization, in Ref.~\cite{le2023observation} and in Appendix~\ref{app:nsbp}, we apply a Bragg pulse quench to the system with a $\lambda$ wavelength standing wave.
+That is, we turned on an additional potential,

-with wavenumber $k$ and amplitude $U_{\rm pulse}$, for a short period of time $t_{\rm pulse}$.
-In our experiments $k\approx k_0$, where $k_0$ is the wavenumber of the 2D lattice.
-After the pulse, we let the system evolve in the initial trapping potential [$U(z)$ in Eq.~(\ref{eq:U_ini})] for different times $t_{\rm ev}$ and then measure the momentum distribution $f(p)$.
+with wave number $k$ and amplitude $U_{\rm pulse}$, for a short period of time $t_{\rm pulse}$.
+In our experiments $k\approx k_0$, where $k_0$ is the wave number of the 2D lattice.
+After the pulse, the system was allowed to evolve for different times $t_{\rm ev}$ before the momentum distribution $f(p)$ was measured.

-The effect of the Bragg pulse can be straightforwardly understood in the Raman-Nath regime ($t_{\rm pulse}\to0$) for the homogeneous TG gas.
+The effect of the Bragg pulse can be understood analytically in the Raman-Nath regime ($t_{\rm pulse}\to0$) for the homogeneous TG gas.
 The pulse in this regime, known as a Kapitza-Dirac pulse, ``kicks'' the particles and quasiparticles before they have had time to move.
-Such a kick generates a state in which the quasiparticles are in a superposition of plane waves that differ by even integer multiples of the Bragg momentum.
+Such a kick generates a state in which the quasiparticles are in a superposition of plane waves that differ by even integer multiples of the Bragg momentum~\cite{caux2016separation}.
 The many-quasiparticle (noninteracting fermion) wave function changes from that of a Fermi sea $|\Psi_0\rangle=\prod_{|\theta|<\theta_F}\hat c^{\dagger}_\theta|0\rangle$ to

-$I_{n}(-ib)$ are the modified Bessel functions of the first kind, where the integer $n$ is the order of the Bragg peak and $b$ depends on the area of the Bragg pulse~\cite{caux2016separation}.
+$I_{n}(-ib)$ are the modified Bessel functions of the first kind, where the integer $n$ is the order of the Bragg peak and $b$ depends on the area of the Bragg pulse.
 In a homogeneous system, the rapidity distribution $f(\theta)$ is conserved after the quench, but the momentum distribution $f(p)$ for the bare particles evolves in time.
 The time evolution of the relative phases of different $\hat c^\dagger_\theta$ enters $f(p)$ via the Bose-Fermi mapping, so $f(p)$ changes in time despite $f(\theta)$ being constant.
 That is, although there is no redistribution of energy among the quasiparticles, there is a redistribution of energy among different momentum modes of the particles.

-The largest relative energy difference between significantly populated quasiparticle states sets the fastest rate that $f(p)$ can evolve.
-This is the ``hydrodynamization coherence'' time $T^c_{\rm hd}$.
-Specifically, if the $n=0$ and $\pm 1$ Bragg peaks are the mostly populated ones, $\Delta E\simeq (2\hbar k)^2/2m$ and we have the characteristic frequency $\omega^c_{\rm hd}=\hbar (2k)^2/2m$ and corresponding period